vincenzoiovino/Bank3/README.md

 The transaction will transfer `100 wei` from the Bank contract to the generic DAO contract.
 With the same witness you can actually repeat the same process `10` times until all `1000 wei` consume the deposit of Alice.

+The user can also do the previous procedure by replacing `MakeWithdrawalSha256` with `MakeWithdrawalKeccac256` but in this case in the deposit phase it should use the program `encrypt_keccac` instead of `encrypt`.
 ## References
 Vincenzo Iovino.
 [Bank3: enabling deposits and withdrawals from Wallets and DAOs in a private and decentralized way](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view), June 2023.